 CONFESSION

-As a local church, we receive what has been handed down to us by Christians throughout the centuries.
-The earliest 3-word confession of early Christians, ‘Jesus is Lord,’ is our confession today and the summation of our beliefs can be found in the Apostle’s Creed and Nicene Creed.
+As a family of house churches, we receive what has been handed down to us by Christians throughout the centuries.
+The earliest 3-word confession of early Christians, “Jesus is Lord” is the uniting confession for our communities today.
+The summation of our beliefs can be found in the Apostle’s Creed and Nicene Creed.

 MISSION